wrmay/cloudlab/README.md

 pip install cloudlab
 ```

-Installing cloudlab will install the aws cli if it is not already there.
+Cloudlab requires the aws cli to be present.
+See https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html
+for installation instructions.

-Next you will need to configure the aws cli with your AWS access key and
-secret access key so that it can access your account.
-Cloudlab uses the
+Next you will need to configure the aws cli with your AWS access key and  secret access key so that it can access your
-the aws cli and will have whatever privileges your cli has.
-You can either
+account.
+Cloudlab uses the the aws cli and will have whatever privileges your cli has.
+You can either configure it
-configure it with your root credentials or create a new IAM user and provide
+with your root credentials or create a new IAM user and provide  those credentials.
+If you create a new IAM user, it
-those credentials.
-If you create a new IAM user, it will need the following
+will need the following permissions.
-permissions.

 ```json
 {